 They are not held by liberals.
 Liberals do not even believe in the rapture.
 Gleason Archer, for example, was an arch conservative.
 He wrote the book on biblical inerrancy and was part of the International Council on Biblical Inerrancy.
 He believes the rapture will take place in the middle of the Tribulation.

 Wayne Grudem, another evangelical who also signed the Chicago Statement on Biblical Inerrancy in 1978, believes the rapture will take place after the Tribulation.
-James MacDonald (the Pastor of Harvest Bible Chapel in Chicago) holds to the Pre-Wrath Rapture of the church and yet we do not consider him a false teacher.
+Other conservatives hold to the Mid-Trib or Pre-Wrath Rapture of the church.

 3) Whatever your view of the rapture, whenever you believe it will take place, should not be a test of fellowship.